nycm1989/nImagePicker/README.md

     /// How to fit the image within the container.
     fit: BoxFit | null

-    /// If true, disables drag-and-drop and image picking.
-    readOnly: bool = false by default
 );

 /// Creates a square [ImageArea] with equal width and height [dimension].